Azure/iotedge/test/doc/longhaul.md

 Below I have diagramed some of the specific scenarios.

 ## General Scenario
-The general scenario is that one deploys an edge instance with the TestResultCoordinator (TRC) and some amount of dummy modules.
-The dummy modules will take some action and report to the TRC that it happened.
+The general scenario is that one deploys an edge instance with the TestResultCoordinator (TRC) and some amount of test modules.
+The test modules will take some action and report to the TRC that it happened.
 The TRC then uses all the context from the reports to generate a success or failure from that test run.

 ![Longhaul General Scenario](./images/LonghaulTest_General.png)